amateur-hacker/pmm/QWEN.md

-# Project Context for PMM (Presumably a Membership Management System)
+# Project Context for PMM (Purvanchal Mitra Mahasabha)

 ## Project Overview

-This is a Next.js 16 application bootstrapped with `create-next-app`, designed as a membership management system (PMM).
+This is a Next.js 16 application bootstrapped with `create-next-app`, designed as a membership management system for "Purvanchal Mitra Mahasabha" - an NGO focused on community development and cultural preservation in eastern India.
 The project uses modern web development technologies including React 19, TypeScript, Tailwind CSS, and a PostgreSQL database via Neon serverless database.

 ### Key Technologies & Features